 2018 NIH Funding: $296,359,266

-The UAB Center for Clinical and Translational Science has received over $7.8 million from the NIH in 2018.
-The center has received over $31.1 million since 2015.
+The UAB Center for Clinical and Translational Science has received $14.6 million in NIH funding since 2018.

 Meet Face-to-Face with Hundreds of Researchers